Plug-in Rule Modules

 batteries.install_many

-Install multiple batteries in one call.
-All predicates share the same namespace and can call each other's rules.
+Install one or more batteries in a single call.
+Rules are asserted immediately, persist cross-session, and all predicates share the namespace — batteries can call each other's rules.

 batteries.installed